Digital Marketing – Website Activity Objectives

 A robust digital marketing strategy must begin with clear, actionable, and achievable goals.
 And, the primary aim of the successful strategy is to drive profitability objectives.
 A company cannot exist if it is not profitable.

-- Reduce cost per lead metrics – Even though it takes money to generate new business, it is essential to measure the cost per lead metric.
+- Reduce cost per lead metrics – Because it costs money to generate new business, it is essential to measure the cost per lead metric.
 This is to track the value of your marketing spend and the ROI per lead.

 - Improve profit per customer – Customer profitability metrics are calculated by subtracting the customer acquisition costs from customer-generated revenue.
 This is an essential number to measure to reduce costs and improve profits per customer.

-- Improve Return on Investment metrics – Return on Investment is a ratio between the net profit and the cost of the investment.
-Therefore, the ROI for the digital marketing strategy is the ratio between the net profit gained from the strategy and the marketing spend for the strategy.
-Improved ROI metrics means increased income in relation to its cost.
+- Improve Return on Investment metrics – Return on Investment is the ratio between the net profit and the cost of the investment.
+The digital marketing strategy ROI is the ratio between the net profit gained from the strategy and the marketing spend for the strategy.
+Improved ROI translates into increased income versus decreased marketing spend.

 Customer engagement is the key to profitable digital marketing in the Engagement Economy.
 Therefore, it is vital to engage with consumers in a meaningful way to determine what they expect from the brand.

 - Improve number of social media likes and shares – A substantial part of your brand’s digital marketing strategy should include frequent posts on social media.
-Likes and shares are your target audience’s way of showing you they’re paying attention.
+Likes and shares are your target audience’s way of showing they’re paying attention.
 This is a useful customer engagement metric.
-The more likes and shares the more your customers are engaged.
+The more likes and shares, the more engaged your customers are.

 - Increase social media followers – Social media engagement affects brand awareness, sales, and search engine rankings due to the positive signals it sends.
 Therefore, it is becoming increasingly important to improve social media followers.

-- Improve social engagement metrics – Customer engagement is a vital part of a successful digital marketing strategy.
-Therefore, although likes and shares are important, engaging with your brand by commenting on stories and participating in online discussions is a positive signal.
-In the digital age, consumers like a brand when they engage with the brand.
+- Improve social engagement metrics – Customer engagement is an important part of the successful digital marketing strategy.
+Although likes and shares are important, engaging with your brand by commenting on stories and participating in online discussions is more valuable.
+In the digital age, consumers approve of a brand when the brand engages with them.

 Brand reputation management is a fundamental aspect of growing and maintaining a business.
 A positive brand reputation establishes loyalty and improves customer confidence in your brand’s products: driving sales, growth, and profitability.

 - Increase brand awareness – In order to convert your brand’s target audience into returning customers, they have to know that you are open for business.
-Therefore, this is a vital metric to measure because it shows your brand’s market penetration levels.
+This is a vital metric to measure because it shows your brand’s market penetration levels.

 - Improve brand market share metrics – The higher your brand’s market share, or the greater the market penetration, the more profitable it will be.
 Therefore, keeping track of this number is the first step to increasing your brand’s market share.

 - Increase search engine rankings – Brand reputation plays a fundamental role in determining where your brand ranks on search engines like Google.
 Therefore, it is essential to track this metric to improve its ranking.